 Bela recently won the 2011 California Art Club Gold Medal for

-This is his third win of this prestigious award.
+This is his fourth win of this prestigious award.

-offers private classes.
-In addition, he serves as an
+City College and offers private classes.
+In addition, he serves

 adviser to the Santa Barbara Museum of Art Docents Council.